FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The NCCF and vetinfo list the following symptoms:

 - Difficulty and pain when swallowing

 - Weight loss

-This type of cancer will affect your dog’s breathing.
+The primary symptom of this type of cancer is respiratory distress, such as your dog’s breathing becoming labored or inhibited.
 Along with the same symptoms for esophageal cancer, doctors advises pet parents to watch for these signs: